Claire DEDIEU's Thesis Defense

 Christine MUSSELIN, CNRS Research Director, CSO (Examiner)

-Emmanuel NÉGRIER, CNRS Research Director, CEPEL (Thesis supervisor)
+Emmanuel NÉGRIER, CNRS Research Director, CEPEL (Thesis Advisor)